 TERRY L. BAKER, a second-term County Commissioner, was first elected in 2006, and serves as President of the Board of County Commissioners.
 He is a 1973 graduate of Williamsport High School, a 1975 graduate of Hagerstown Community College and a 1978 graduate of Auburn University, with a Bachelor's degree in Education.
-Mr. Baker is employed as a trade's instructor (carpentry) at the Washington County Technical High School.
+Mr. Baker is employed as the Washington County Students Trades Coordinator at the Washington County Technical High School.
 Prior to being elected a County Commissioner he served from 2002 to 2004 as a member of the Council for the municipality of Clear Spring and as Assistant Mayor for such municipality from 2004 to 2006.